Inside❤️🩹Out

 All of us are subject to mistakes.
 When we project perfection onto ourselves or other humans, we’re making a mistake.
 Human perfection outside Jesus Christ is a short lived dream at best.

 Jesus points us towards perfection… the middle of the road.
 He showed us that we can help ourselves by helping someone else.
-That’s a bit off the beaten path.

 During a 2023 mild manic episode, I found myself hungry in Ball Ground Georgia waiting my turn at a vendor grilling brats at the sidewalk.
 Even as a mild “manic”, I didn’t want to wait to be served.
 My bipolar brain was thinking that I was more important than anyone else.
 I began to get irritated at waiting.
 I wanted to complain about having to wait.
 I prayed for God to help me.
 He told me to look up.
-I did and saw a beautiful blue sky populated with a few puffy white clouds then immediately felt calm and thankful for such a gorgeous day.
+I did and saw a beautiful blue sky populated with a few puffy white clouds.
+I immediately felt calm and thankful for such a gorgeous day.
 Which is what I told the grill master when it came my turn.
-God saved me from a spiritual disaster with a fellow human being.
-Love dissolves hate.
-But sometimes we need help.

 When we help others, we’re not only loving others, we’re loving ourselves.

 I frantically studied the Bible after my second full blown adult mental breakdown.
 I discovered that God loves me regardless of my flaws.
 I discovered that the ENTIRE Bible is not perfect but centers and focuses on Jesus Christ’s ministry… which is perfect.
-I further discovered that God’s presence is everywhere, all the time.
+I further discovered that God’s presence is everywhere and all the time.
 And God loves us all.
 Good and bad.

 Beginning of category Healing